 This will include all children under the age of 18.
 Parents or legal guardians will be required to submit a separate Malta ETIAS for minors application for each of their children, indicating on each application that they are applying on behalf of a minor.

-An approved ETIAS visa waiver for Malta is a multiple entry travel authorization that allows the holder to stay in the Schengen Area for up to 90 days with each entry.
+An approved ETIAS visa waiver for Malta is not a visa, but a multiple entry travel authorization that allows the holder to stay in the Schengen Area for up to 90 days with each entry.
 It allows travel to Malta for purposes of business, tourism, medical treatment, or transit.

 Those who wish to travel to the country for other purposes, as well as those who are not eligible to apply for ETIAS, need a visa to visit Malta and are required to make a Malta Schengen visa appointment at the nearest Maltese diplomatic mission.